 If you have made it this far well done, the results of all the above is working, latest published Ofcom statistics show complaints are reducing:

-and if you are doing all of the above you should have no possibility of silent calls, recalls should be good, maximum attempts should catch too many repeat calls, and if using MaxCotnact solution, dropped calls should be nearly 0.
+If you are doing all of the above you should have no possibility of silent calls, recalls should be good, maximum attempts should catch too many repeat calls, and if using the MaxContact solution, dropped calls should be nearly 0.
 Everything else is easy to set up, and once done generally doesn’t get touched again.
 Ignorance is not a defence, and if you are operating automatic calling equipment, it is expected you know the regulations surrounding its use.
 If you are struggling with this or any other aspect surrounding regulations or compliance, or want to know how we turn new regulations into an advantage, please feel free to contact us.